Volume 5 Number 2 | MYTHOLOG | Spring 2007 |

 Overcommitment is the bane of writers, of editors, and of a whole lot us - even if we're simply overcommitted to our jobs.
 All that heroic work on weekends and after hours - but is heroism all it's cracked up to be?

-Party Time by Adam Bales
+Party Time by Andrew Bell

 This editor has been painting cabinets for two days - another kind of commitment.
 It seemed like a wonderful opportunity, but sometimes the idea of it is more appealing than the grind.
 If you could subcontract your life, would you?
 Oh for a doppelganger, or a nice, ambitious intern!